fournip1/JPAFBOARD/README.md

  * remove a song or a keyword.

 Last but not least, in order to avoid the *too many buttons effect*, you can merge two keywords.
+> Let's illustrate!
+Suppose that you have the keywords *fear* and *pani* and you would like to merge forest
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions